UDP with IP Spoofing (om_udpspoof)

 The following directives are required for the module to start.

-The module sends UDP datagrams to the IP address or hostname defined in this directive.
+The module connects to this IP address or hostname.
 If additional hosts are specified on new lines, the module works in a failover configuration.
 If a destination becomes unavailable, the module automatically fails over to the next one.
 If the last destination becomes unavailable, the module fails over to the first destination.
-The port number can be defined by appending it to the hostname or IP address using a colon as a separator ( |
+The port number can be defined by appending it to the hostname or IP address using a colon as a separator ( IPv6 addresses must be enclosed in square brackets (

 Optional directives